ramit21/aws-amplify-appsync/README.md

 amplify add auth (select username as signin option) amplify push
 ```
 Import and wrap app with web-authenticator in app.js.
 This automatically adds a Cognito login screen to the app.
-Then import
+Then import Auth module and extract logged in user's name and attributes in the application.
+See CreatePosts.js -> On every post addition, logged in user's credentials are extracted and added as owner of the post.

 ## Concepts

 **Appsync** simplifies the process of developing applications by letting us create flexible, secure, extensible and realtime (ie subscribe-able) Graphql APIs.
 Appsync also support offline access.
-At backend, appsync can connect with Dynamodb, RDS, Lambda, ES etc.
+Appsync is a preferred way of syncing up data across devices than using congito Sync.
+At the backend, appsync can connect with Dynamodb, RDS, Lambda, ES etc.

 **Amplify** is a javascript library/framework for developers to quickly configure, manage and create applications with features for AWS cloud.
 Amplify has many modules: API, auth, storage, analytics, caching, UI components etc.